lukapu/pediex/README.md

 ## Visualization

 The pedigree plot is generated using the FamilyTree.R script.
-Boxes are color-coded based on tst values:
+Boxes are color-coded based on tst values.
+These values and colors can be changed in the R script:

     G (Genotyped): #688E26 (Green)
     P (In Project): #FAA613 (Yellow)